 HB1911 - Conflict of Interests Act, State and Local Government; certain gifts prohibited, foreign countries.

 HB1953 - Virginia Freedom of Information Act; closed meeting exemption, home instruction of children.

-HB1987 - Charitable gaming; temporary permits authorized, limitations.
+HB1987 - Charitable gaming; organizations exempt from certain fees, temporary permits authorized, limitation.

 HB2082 - Virginia Residential Landlord and Tenant Act; employees of the landlord, rental dwelling unit keys.